Enlightened Activities Program

 You have the opportunity to indicate your preferences for two Dharma service paths depending on your primary skills and interests.
 We are asking everyone to complete an EAP Questionnaire even if you have completed a volunteer form recently or in the past.

-Global Operations supports Rinpoche’s events, communications, learning management system, book publishing, art-related projects, video production and much more.
+Global Operations supports Rinpoché’s events, communications, learning management system, book publishing, art-related projects, video production, and much more.

-Language Support provides translations of Rinpoche’s events, books, podcasts, social media posts, videos and much more.
+Language Support provides translations of Rinpoché’s events, books, podcasts, social media posts, videos and much more.

 Click here to complete the new EAP Questionnaire.